-The Twelve Mile as it has been known since its heyday, is where you can discover a magnificent example of 19th-century craftsmanship.
-Thousands upon thousands of naturally formed flagstones, carefully sorted and then meticulously placed together to form a leak-proof reservoir to retain water so precious to the existence of everything.
+The Twelve Mile is as it has been known since its heyday, where you can discover a magnificent example of 19th-century craftsmanship.
+Thousands upon thousands of naturally formed flagstones, carefully sorted and then meticulously placed together to form a leak-proof reservoir to retain water.

 The stone-pitched overshot is thought to have been constructed in the 1890s when the 12 Mile dam was built.
 It is located along the stock route between Ilfracombe and Isisford.
 Essentially a watering stop and Cobb & Co change station, the 12 Mile was also the site of the Royal Mail Hotel, which operated between 1893 and around 1916.

-In the vicinity are shaded picnic tables, plenty of parking/camping grounds, and a self-guided map is available at the Wellshot Centre in Ilfracombe.
+In the vicinity are shaded picnic tables, plenty of parking/camping grounds.
 Please, take only photos and leave only footprints.